open-contracting/standard-development-handbook/docs/coding/index.md

 The above ensures that:

 * Development and production environments use the same versions of production requirements, to avoid errors or surprises during or after deployment due to differences between versions (e.g. a new version of Django requires upgrading application code).
-* Different developers and Travis CI use the same versions of development requirements, to avoid unexpected test failures due to differences between versions (e.g. a new version of pytest requires upgrading test code, or a new version of flake8 has stricter linting rules).
+* Different developers and continuous integration use the same versions of development requirements, to avoid unexpected test failures due to differences between versions (e.g. a new version of pytest requires upgrading test code, or a new version of flake8 has stricter linting rules).

 The `requirements*.txt` files should be periodically updated, both for security updates and to better distribute the maintenance burden of upgrading versions over time. `pip-tools` is used to manage the `requirements*.txt` files (it is included in `requirements_dev.*`).